-- What are Long Tail keywords
+- What long-tail keywords are

 - Why they are easier to rank for than normal keywords

-Anderson coined the term ‘Long Tail’ as a metaphor for the distribution graph of demand in the new economy.
+Anderson coined the term ‘Long Tail’ as a metaphor for the distribution of demand in the new economy.

 Traditional retail economics, where bricks-and-mortar stores had limited shelf space, meant that retailers could only stock big-selling items.